MatusOllah/gophengine/README.md

 ## Features

 * Enhanced privacy with no Newgrounds integration
-* Entirely written in Go with little to no Haxe
+* Entirely written in Go with no Haxe
 * Family-friendly and welcoming to Boyfriend fans (no NSFW/L content)
 * Small tweaks and optimizations for a smoother and more enjoyable experience
 * A proper options menu for better customization